JASYTIONLINE/jasytionline.github.io/readme.md

   - site-structure
 ---

-# CMPA 3301 – Professional Project Repository
+# CMPA 3301 – Professional Project Repository.
 *Professional overview of the project at a glance.*

 A structured repository for **CMPA 3301 – Fundamentals of Computing Applications**.